RutikKulkarni/Expense-Tracker-Assignment-for-Peppermint-Robotics/README.md

 - **Show Net Balance**: The application calculates and displays the net balance based on the total income and expenses.
 - **Notifications**: Users receive alerts (using Notistack) whenever they add or delete a transaction, ensuring they are informed of the changes.
 - **Theme Selection**: Users can select between light and dark themes based on their preferences.
+- **Persistent Data**: The application uses local storage to keep track of expenses and incomes, allowing users to see their data even after a page reload.

 ## Requirements